STATEMENTS + MEDIA RELEASES

 C3 SYD Kids

 As Locations return to in-person services, C3 SYD Kids will also be returning!
-We will continue to provide on-demand Kids services to watch online, with the additional Super FUN Sunday live Zoom at 10am on November 7th.
+We will continue to provide on-demand Kids services to watch online.

 To find out more about C3 SYD Kids, click here.